Zi-Yoon/Zi-yoon/README.md

         Bachelor at Soongsil University (IT Convergence Major)
     </p>
     <p align="center">
-        Looking for a lab for a master's or integrated course
+        Looking for a Job or lab for a master's course
     </p>
 </div>